 After this testimony respondent was the recipient of a series of adverse personnel actions that culminated in his transfer from an important management level professional position to a rather menial assignment for which he was "grossly over-qualified," Tr.
 1-80, and his eventual layoff.
-In pre-
+In presomehow imply that is the staff's opinion or that is the agency's opinion.